myscience/retnet-pytorch/README.md

 # Retention Network in Easy PyTorch

-A simple and concise implementation of [Retentive Networks](https://arxiv.org/abs/2307.08621) as introduced in *Retentive Network: A Successor to Transformer for Large Language Models*.
+A simple and concise implementation of [Retentive Networks](https://arxiv.org/abs/2307.08621) as introduced in *Retentive Network: A Successor to Transformer for Large Language Models* (2023).

 # Usage